Happy Diving

-Happy Diving is an American indie rock band from Oakland, California.
+Happy Diving was an American indie rock band from Oakland, California.

 History

-Happy Diving began in 2014 with the release of a self-titled EP on Father/Daughter Records.
+Happy Diving began in 2013 with the release of a self-titled EP on Father/Daughter Records.
 Happy Diving released their first full-length album titled Big World in 2014 on Father/Daughter Records.
 In 2015, Happy Diving released an EP titled So Bunted on Topshelf Records.
 In 2016, Happy Diving released their second full-length album titled Electric Soul Unity via Topshelf Records.

 Style

 Happy Diving's sound has been described as "noisy, fuzz-laden indie rock" with compositions characterized as "powerful, noisy blasts".
 The band's influences include Dinosaur Jr. and Weezer.
 Happy Diving has been compared to Ovlov.